 As part of this project, an information board was installed telling a little of the local history.
 Unfortunately, the drawing in particular does not give a realistic portrayal of the lock or the barge within it.
 See problems with drawing.

 The following problems with the information portrayed in this drawing have been identified.
 Whilst many of these points are not major individually, the sum of them means the drawing fails to accurately portray the lock when in use.
-For more details on the Navigation’s locks see this page.
+For more details on the Navigation’s locks and barges see this page.

 The barges used on the navigation were about 70 feet long and 13 feet wide (21.3m x 4.0m) - not 20 metres long.
 Whilst shorter than most of the locks, they were only a little narrower than the masonry supporting the lock gates.
 Most of the locks were about 90 to 100 feet long between the bottom and top gates.
 Thus the barge shown should be larger than portrayed.